get-convex/multiplayer-cursors/README.md

 This repo has an adaptation of our position encoding from AI town for multiplayer cursors.

-The implementation has the following properties (I think...):
+The implementation has the following properties:
 - Roughly 1 mutation/sec per active client.
 We can increase this frequency to target ~500ms lag, since we can assume here that most cursors are idle.
 - One player moving a cursor should only invalidate 1 query which is then shared by all other peers.
 - When everyone's idle the system is idle.